 Employees experiencing COVID-like symptoms should contact their healthcare provider for diagnosis, testing and/or treatment.
 If an employee is advised to quarantine or isolate due to possible COVID-19 exposure, tests positive for COVID-19, or believes they have been in close contact with someone who has tested positive for COVID-19, they should contact Human Resources by phone (610-683-1353) or email (email@example.com).

-Kutztown University revised its mask protocols June 1 to reflect CDC guidance, based on recommendations from Pennsylvania's departments of Health and Education.
+Kutztown University's mask protocols reflect CDC guidance, based on recommendations from Pennsylvania's departments of Health and Education.

 Masks are no longer required for any individual on KU's campus.
 Individuals should follow CDC guidance for when to wear a mask, which can be read here.
 Clinical Services will continue to require masks within the Health Center, per guidance for healthcare facilities.